ebuzeryalcin/archive_MS4/README.md

 Edit book | Superusers can edit books
 Delete book | Superusers can delete books
 Search function | The users are able to search in the book database on the search box placed on the navigation bar.
 Whether users is signed in or not they can use the search function
+Sort function | Users can sort books by category, price and author Shopping bag | Users add books to bag and can update quantity or delete books in the bag page Payment | Users add books to shopping bag and proceed to secure checkout to make payment with credit card

 ## Features left to implement
 Feature | Details
 --------|--------
 Used books | For individual persons a functionality to add used education books to the site and sell them for an small amount of fee payed to site owner.
 Books that fulfills requirements as not being a too old version and that books are in decent shape would be allowed to be sold
-Suggestion page | Page where users can suggest books that they would like have on the site so they can buy them Community page | Users community page where they are able to chat with each other about programming and education
+Book suggestion page | Page where users can suggest books that they would like have on the site so they can buy them Community page | Users community page where they are able to chat with each other about programming and education
 #
+# Bugs
-# Bugs and fixes during development
+## Bugs and fixes during development
 ### Server 500 error
 During testing of Stripe webhooks it was throwing an error 500:
 ![error 500 in stripe](media/readme/bug/stripe_wh_error.png)